mvanorder/multiform/README.md

 ### Todo

 * Add functionality to provide a list of elements to be prepopulated on the form creation(for update forms).
-* Test minimum version of jquery.
-* Test browser support.
+* Test and improve browser support.